In this page:

 Charles Dickens - Pictures from Italy - 1846

 This statement by Dickens was in line with the prevailing opinion of his time.
-It does not appear however that he actually saw the statues which Gian Lorenzo Bernini made for Cardinal Scipione Caffarelli Borghese.
+It does not appear however that he actually saw the statues which young Bernini made for Cardinal Scipione Caffarelli Borghese and which are considered his masterpieces.
 He most likely based his judgement of John Murray's handbooks for travellers in Rome where the works by Bernini were associated with worst taste, beneath criticism, extravagancies and decay of taste and errors of his successors.

 Aeneas, Anchises and Ascanius fleeing Troy (1618)